-The plan covers: Diagnostic x-rays Adjustments of the spine to correct alignment Dental services The plan covers the following services: Comprehensive oral exam (one per provider-patient relationship) Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging Comprehensive dental services including non-routine Diagnostic x-rays Adjustments of the spine to correct alignment Dental services The plan covers the following services: Comprehensive oral exam (one per provider-patient relationship) Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging Adjustments of the spine to correct alignment Dental services The plan covers the following services: Comprehensive oral exam (one per provider-patient relationship) Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging The plan covers the following services: Comprehensive oral exam (one per provider-patient relationship) Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging The plan covers the following services: Comprehensive oral exam (one per provider-patient relationship) Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging Comprehensive oral exam (one per provider-patient relationship) Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging relationship) • Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older • Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers • Routine radiographs/diagnostic imaging under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging for members under age 21, sealants, and space maintainers • Routine radiographs/diagnostic imaging space maintainers • Routine radiographs/diagnostic imaging Routine radiographs/diagnostic imaging Comprehensive dental services including non-routine · diagnostic, restorative, endodontic, periodontic, prosthodontic, orthodontic, and surgery services Diabetic services Prior authorization The plan covers the following services for all people who may be required for have diabetes (whether they use insulin or not): non-routine Training to manage your diabetes, in some cases diabetic services such Supplies to monitor your blood glucose, including: as those performed by Blood glucose, require to an alternative and the state of the sta Blood glucose monitors and test strips Lancet devices and lancets a Podiatrist (foot specialist).
-See the Glucose-control solutions for checking the accuracy of test strips and monitors Podiatry section below in this handbook. of test strips and monitors For people with diabetes who have severe diabetic foot in this handbook.
-Therapeutic custom disease: molded shoes, depth One pair of therapeutic custom-molded shoes and covered shoes (including inserts) and two extra pairs shoe inserts require a of inserts each calendar year, or prescription from your One pair of depth shoes and three pairs of inserts provider. each year (not including the non-customized Aetna Better Health o removable inserts provided with such shoes) Ohio may limit diabeti supplies and services The plan also covers fitting the therapeutic custom-molded to specific shoes or depth shoes.
+Services covered by our plan Limitations and exceptions Chiropractic services Prior authorization is The plan covers: required.
+Diagnostic x-rays Adjustments of the spine to correct alignment Dental services Some services may The plan covers the following services: require prior Comprehensive oral exam (one per provider-patient authorization. relationship) Periodic oral exam once every 180 days for members under 21 years of age, and once every 365 days for members age 21 and older Preventive services including prophylaxis, fluoride for members under age 21, sealants, and space maintainers Routine radiographs/diagnostic imaging Comprehensive deptal services including non-routing Comprehensive dental services including non-routine diagnostic, restorative, endodontic, periodontic, prosthodontic, orthodontic, and surgery services Diabetic services Prior authorization The plan covers the following services for all people who may be required for have diabetes (whether they use insulin or not): non-routine Training to manage your diabetes, in some cases diabetic services such Supplies to monitor your blood glucose, including: as those performed by Blood glucose monitors and test strips a Podiatrist (foot Lancet devices and lancets specialist).
+See the Glucose-control solutions for checking the accuracy Podiatry section below of test strips and monitors in this handbook. • For people with diabetes who have severe diabetic foot Therapeutic custom disease: molded shoes, depth One pair of therapeutic custom-molded shoes and covered shoes (including inserts) and two extra pairs shoe inserts require a of inserts each calendar year, or prescription from your One pair of depth shoes and three pairs of inserts provider. each year (not including the non-customized Aetna Better Health of removable inserts provided with such shoes) Ohio may limit diabetic supplies and services The plan also covers fitting the therapeutic custom-molded to specific shoes or depth shoes. manufacturers.